plinder-org/plinder/docs/evaluation.md

 ## Evaluating docking poses across a stratified test set

+The `plinder.eval` subpackage allows (1) assessing protein-ligand complex predictions against reference `plinder` systems, and
+(2) correlating the performance of these predictions against the level of similarity of each test system to the corresponding training set.

+The output file from running the scripts `src/plinder/eval/docking/write_scores.py` and `src/plinder/eval/docking/stratify_test_set.py` generates the same evaluation metrics as the ones we have on the public leaderboard.

 The `plinder-eval` package allows

 1. assessing protein-ligand complex predictions against reference `plinder` systems, and